The History of the Kulin Nation: Culture, Country, and Colonisation

 Kulin society was organised into two main moieties: Bunjil (the wedge-tailed eagle) and Waa (the crow).

-Every person belonged to one moiety, and marriage had to occur across moieties, creating balance and interconnection between clans (Broome, 2005).
+Every person belonged to one moiety, and marriage had to occur across moieties, ensuring balance and interconnection between clans (Broome, 2005).

 Ceremony and Corroboree

-Corroborees, songlines, and dance reaffirmed law and kinship ties across the confederacy.
+Corroborees, songlines, and dances reaffirmed law and kinship ties across the confederacy.

 Country and Fire Management